Direct costs

 Direct costs, in accounting, are costs directly accountable to a cost object (such as a particular project, facility, function, or product).
 The equivalent nomenclature in economics is specific cost.
-Direct costs may be either fixed or variable, but typically comprise materials, labour, and specific expenses such as, e.g. a royalty payment to a patent holder for a given production process, all directly attributable to a cost object.
+Direct costs may be either fixed or variable, but typically comprise materials, labour, and specific expenses such as a royalty payment to a patent holder for a given production process, all directly attributable to a cost object.
 Thus by industry: